 The application of these wavelets to reproducing kernel Hilbert spaces is discussed.
 Results include a decomposition/reconstruction algorithm and a new fully wavelet multiscale reproducing kernel.
 Convergence analysis of approximations using these kernels is given.

 The results of this research are motivated in part by their applicability to modeling flutter.
 More specifically, modeling flutter for high performance aircraft traveling in high speed flight regimes, a research question sponsored by NASA.
 The setting and expected benefits for this application are discussed in detail.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Struble, Dale William, "Wavelets on manifolds and multiscale reproducing kernel Hilbert spaces" (2007).
 Mathematics - Dissertations.
-Paper 25.
+25.